Nearsightedness: Does it have another name?

 Myopia causes distant objects to look blurry until they are close to the eyes.
 The main signs and symptoms of myopia include:

 People who are nearsighted may have difficulty recognizing faces across a room or reading road signs while driving.

 Children who are becoming nearsighted will have trouble reading the chalkboard or whiteboard in their classrooms.
 They may need to sit near the front of the room to see it clearly.

 People who are nearsighted may also notice problems when playing certain sports.
 This is especially true if it requires good distance vision.
 For example, it can be very difficult to squarely hit a baseball if it looks blurry until the last moment!

-When looking at the eye chart across the room during an eye exam, people with shortsightedness will have reduced visual acuity.
-In other words, instead of being able to see the small letters on the 20/20 line near the bottom of the chart, their visual acuity might be recorded as 20/40, 20/60, 20/80 or some other fraction because they can only make out larger letters on the chart (the larger the bottom number of the fraction, the worse the distance visual acuity is).
+When looking at the eye chart during an eye exam, shortsighted people will have reduced visual acuity.
+In other words, they can only make out the larger letters near the top of the chart, not the small letters near the bottom.